MaxKortenbruck/text_visualization/README.md

 On the left there is an arrow-shaped button where you can open the navigation bar.
 There you are able to open the page with some information about the project, the article view's page or a page with the developers' contact information.

 In the article view there is a list of available topics.
-When you chose a topic, you can either open the belonging statistics to this topic or you pick one or more article(s) belonging to the topic from the list that will be displayed on the right then.
+When you chose a topic, you can either open the belonging statistics to this topic or you pick one or more article(s), belonging to the topic from the list that will be displayed on the right.
 When an article is clicked, a new block will be displayed at the bottom of the screen where you can read the article or look at the statistics.
 There is one statistic that shows how the entities are distributed all over the text.
 You can choose whether you would like to see the statistic as a pie plot or as a bar plot.
 When you click on an entity in the plot another plot will open and show how the entity is mentioned in the text.
 You can again choose the type of the plot.
-To mark entities in the texts you can open the entities-list and click on specific entities or on the 'mark all entities'-button.
-To unmark an entity you can again click on its button or on the 'unmark all entities'-button to unmark all of them.
+To mark entities in the texts you can open the entity-lists and click on specific entities or on the 'mark all entities'-button.
+To unmark an entity you can click on its button again or click the 'unmark all entities'-button.

 ## License
-Licensed under the GNU General Public License v3.0; you may not use text_visualization except in compliance with the License.
-A copy of the License is included in the project, see the file LICENSE.
+Licensed under the GNU General Public License v3.0; you may not use text_visualization except in compliance with the license.
+A copy of the license is included in the project, see the file LICENSE.

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and limitations under the License
+Unless required by applicable law or agreed to in writing, software distributed under the license is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the license for the specific language governing permissions and limitations under the license.